Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Introduction

 A particularly influential approach to this question has been through the use of the replica method of statistical physics~\cite{mezard1990spin}, which allows to compute non rigorously the mutual information (MI) and the associated theoretically achievable minimal-mean-square error (MMSE).
 The replica method typically predicts the optimal performance through the solution of non-linear equations which interestingly coincide, for a range of parameters, with the predictions for the performance of a message-passing algorithm.
 In this context the algorithm is usually called {\it approximate message-passing} (AMP)~\cite{donoho2009message,krzakala2012statistical,krzakala2012probabilistic}.

-In this contribution we prove rigorously that the replica formula for the MI is asymptotically exact for discrete bounded prior distributions of the signal, in the case of random Gaussian linear projections.
+In this contribution we prove rigorously that the replica formula for the MI is asymptotically exact in the case of random Gaussian linear projections.
 For example, our results put on a firm rigorous basis the Tanaka formula for CDMA~\cite{tanaka2002statistical} and allow to rigorously obtain the Bayesian MMSE in CS.
-In addition, we prove that AMP reaches the MMSE for a large class of such problems except for a region called the \emph{hard phase}.
+In addition, we carefully discuss algorithmic consequences of our analysis, and prove that AMP reaches the MMSE for a large class of such problems except for a region called the \emph{hard phase}.
 While AMP is an efficient low complexity algorithm, in the hard phase there is no known polynomial complexity local algorithm that allows to reach the MMSE, and it is believed that no such algorithms exist (hence the name ``hard phase'').

 Plenty of papers about structured linear problems make use of the replica method.
 In statistical physics, these date back to the late 80's with the study of the perceptron and neural networks~\cite{gardner1988space,gardner1988optimal,mezard1989space}.
 Of particular influence has been the work of Tanaka on CDMA~\cite{tanaka2002statistical} which has opened the way to a large set of contributions in information theory~\cite{guo2003multiuser,guo2005randomly}.
 In particular, the MI (or the free energy) in CS has been considered in a number of publications, e.g.~\cite{guo2009single,rangan2009asymptotic,kabashima2009typical,ganguli2010statistical,wu2012optimal,krzakala2012statistical,tulino2013support,krzakala2012probabilistic}.